craftworksgmbh/craftworks-pynavio/TROUBLESHOOTING.rst

 Errors section
 ====
 This section contains possible errors you may encounter related to the environment and their fixes.
-This errors where encountered when follwing the steps to deploy a model locally as explained in the Navio documentation (https://navio.craftworks.io/docs/guides/navio-models/model_creation#3-test-model-serving)
+These errors where encountered when follwing the steps to deploy a model locally as explained in the Navio documentation (https://navio.craftworks.io/docs/guides/navio-models/model_creation#3-test-model-serving)

 Error deploying models locally
 ____
-When using the following command to start the deployment of a mlflow model locally:
+When using the following command to start the deployment of an mlflow model locally:

 .. code-block:: bash